 Yllia huddled against the rocky outcropping.
 Above, the spring winds howled through the trees as the last remnants of the bitter Hela 4 winter slipped under her coat to bite her skin.
 She rubbed the skin where her own flesh met the ceramisteal of her cyber-mechanical leg, trying to return some feeling to the numb flesh.
 Pulling the coat tight, she shifted her position to peek over the ridge.

 In the valley below, four bandits crept through the pines.
-Two of the bandits, one armed with a salvaged spear and the other with some kind of club, moved out to widen their formation.
+Two of them, one armed with a salvaged spear and the other with a club made of rebar and a chunk of concrete, moved out to widen their formation.
 The other two held slug-thrower assault rifles and stayed back.
 It was basic tactics in a hunt.
 The forward two were trying to pincer their prey and drive it in toward the bandits with guns.
 Useful when going after de-gen mutants.

 She chuckled and shook her head.
 Shadowcat.